cellgeni/farmer/HACKING.md

 - the reporter must run on the farm, whereas the server could run anywhere with internet access (e.g. a more isolated area of the network)
 - in the future, there could be multiple reporters, one per farm

+## Avoiding notifications to the wrong users

+During development, you can set the environment variable `FARMER_DEV_USER` to your username.
+Then, Farmer will refuse to notify any user (and log an error) except that named user.